 An initial survey of the micro watershed was performed utilizing a cadastral map delineating the boundaries of individual fields.
 During the initial traverse, the drainage patterns, surface features, slope attributes, landforms and land use configurations associated with the region's geological formations were systematically identified and documented.

-A detailed soil survey was performed at a scale of 1:7,920, enabling a high resolution of spatial information.
+A detailed soil survey was performed at a scale of 1:7,920, providing high-resolution spatial information.
 Four land use systems were systematically selected to investigate soil profiles (Fig. 2).
 Two soil profiles from each land use system were excavated at designated sites to a depth until excavation was impeded by the presence of bedrock or a compacted substrate.
 All profiles were meticulously analyzed to assess their morphological and physical characteristics by employing standard procedures by following Keys to soil taxonomy (Anon., 2022).
-A comprehensive evaluation of a watershed area entails the examination of multiple factors, including oxygen availability to roots, nutrient availability, rooting conditions, soil toxicity and erosion as detailed in Table-1.
+A comprehensive evaluation of a watershed area entails the examination of multiple factors, including oxygen availability to roots, nutrient availability, rooting conditions, soil toxicity, and erosion as detailed in Table 1.